Super Simple Chocolate Truffles

 Simple Chocolate Truffles

 Place the cream cheese in a bowl.
-You want it to be softened slightly so you are able to easily mix in the chocolate but you don’t want it too melty so that you can’t form balls with it.
-Placing it at room temp for a bit before you plan on making these will do the trick.
+You want it to be softened slightly so you are able to mix in the chocolate easily but you don’t want it too melty so that you can’t form balls with it.
+Placing it at room temperature for a bit before you make these will do the trick.

 Simple Chocolate Truffles

-Melt the 1/3 cup chocolate chips in another bowl.
-You can do this on the stove top or in the microwave.
+Melt the 1/3 cup of chocolate chips in another bowl.
+You can do this on the stovetop in a small saucepan or in the microwave.
 Stir to make sure there are no large pieces.

 Simple Chocolate Truffles